shwetaramdas/shwetaramdas.github.io/_pages/students.md

 - I will work with you to help you identify a question that drives you.
 - I will help you develop your writing, presenting, and leadership skills (a key both in academia and outside academia).
 - I will meet with you weekly to troubleshoot, prioritize next steps, and help keep projects moving.
-- I will help move your project from the first draft to a paper/conference presentation
+- I will help move your project from the first draft to a paper/conference presentation.
 - I will be supportive of your career goals and will work with you to find the best ways to reach them.